History History

 Paradoxically, it was the Spartans who made democracy possible by helping the Athenians to overthrow the tyrant Hippias in 510 BC.
 Immediately, the reformer Clisthenes established the foundations of the regime: an ecclesia (assembly) made up of equal citizens who vote the laws and among whom are drawn by lot the 500 members of the boule (council) responsible for drafting the laws.
 But out of about 200,000 inhabitants in Clisthenes' time, only 10% were citizens: slaves, dago (non-Athenians) and women were not allowed to vote.
 Democracy, however, was to spread from Kos to Rhodes, via Cyrene (Libya) and Syracuse (Sicily).
 Other cities opted for the second major Greek political model, that of Sparta.
 It too guarantees equality, but according to a collective and military way of life, at the expense of the arts and individual liberties, and retaining certain aspects of tyranny.

-This golden age reached its peak during the so-called "Pericles' century" (461-431 BC).
-At that time, the city was home to remarkable men such as the historians Thucydides and Herodotus or the sculptor Phidias, author of the Parthenon.
-It is the home of the philosophers Plato and Socrates, of orators such as Protagoras (movement of the sophists), and of the playwrights Aeschylus, Euripides and Sophocles.
+This golden age reached its apogee during what is known as the century of Pericles.
+The city was home to such remarkable men as the historians Thucydides and Herodotus, and the sculptor Phidias, who designed the Parthenon.
+It was home to the philosophers Plato and Socrates, orators such as Protagoras (the Sophist movement), and playwrights Aeschylus, Euripides and Sophocles.
 The city also attracted the mathematician Pythagoras and the physician Hippocrates.
-Despite the end of democracy, the city will continue to shine with the sculptor Praxiteles and the philosopher Aristotle, tutor of Alexander the Great.
+Despite the end of democracy, the city continued to shine, with the sculptor Praxiteles and the philosopher Aristotle, tutor to Alexander the Great.

 The reign of Philip II of Macedonia

 Since the end of the Peloponnesian War, conflicts between Thebes, Athens and Sparta have weakened the cities.
-This benefits the kingdom of Macedonia, located in northern Greece.
-Founded in the 8th century B.C., the dynasty of the Aegeans originated from Argolide (Peloponnese).
-But the Macedonian population is perceived as "barbaric", i.e. not Greek.
-From 359 B.C., Philip II of Macedonia subdues the neighbouring peoples (Illyrians, Thracians...), then seizes the Athenian colonies of Macedonia (354 B.C.).
-The dreaded Macedonian phalanxes are then called by Thebes, and Thessaly is integrated into the kingdom.
-The cities try alliances, resisting the Macedonians both by arms and by violent speeches(The Philippians of the Athenian tribune Demosthenes).
-However, Philip wins at the Battle of Chéronnée in 338 B.C.
-Controlling all Greece except Sparta, he proposes a sacred union to liberate the cities of Asia Minor under Persian control.
-But Philip is assassinated in 336 BC.
+This benefited the Kingdom of Macedonia, located in northern Greece.
+Founded in the 8th century BC, the Aragaean dynasty originated in Argolid (Peloponnese).
+But the Macedonian population was perceived as "barbaric", i.e. non-Greek.
+From 359 BC, Philip II of Macedonia subdued neighboring peoples (Illyrians, Thracians, etc.), then seized the Athenian colonies in Macedonia (354 BC).
+The dreaded Macedonian phalanxes were then called in by Thebes, and Thessaly became part of the kingdom.
+The cities tried to forge alliances, resisting the Macedonians both with weapons and violent rhetoric(the Philippics by Athenian tribune Demosthenes).
+However, Philip prevailed at the Battle of Chaeronea in 338 BC.
+Controlling all of Greece except Sparta, he proposed a sacred union to liberate the Persian-controlled cities of Asia Minor.
+But Philip was assassinated in 336 BC.

-A Greek-speaking Macedonian and pupil of the philosopher Aristotle, the greatest conqueror in history was not considered Greek by most ancient Greeks.
-And his legacy is today claimed as much by the neighbouring small Northern Macedonia as by the Iranians, Afghans or Egyptians.
-All this makes Alexander the Great the most universal figure in Greek history.
-He changed the world if only by making the Persian Empire, the hereditary enemy of the Greek cities, disappear.
-But, above all, his campaigns spread Hellenism as far as India.
-And while his vast empire collapsed immediately after his death, his diadochs (generals) founded dynasties from Egypt to the Middle East that lasted three centuries and gave birth to a new Greco-Eastern culture.
-This was the basis for the Romans as well as the Byzantines and the Ottomans
+A Greek-speaking Macedonian and student of the philosopher Aristotle, Europe's greatest conqueror was not considered Greek by most ancient Greeks.
+And today, his legacy is claimed as much by tiny neighboring Northern Macedonia as by Iranians, Afghans and Egyptians.
+All this makes Alexander the Great (356-323 BC) the most universal figure in Greek history.
+He changed the world, if only by wiping out the Persian Empire, the hereditary enemy of the Greek cities.
+Above all, his campaigns spread Hellenism as far as India.
+And while his vast empire collapsed immediately after his death, his diadochos (generals) founded dynasties from Egypt to the Middle East that lasted three centuries and gave birth to a new Greco-Oriental culture.
+This would serve as a foundation for the Romans, Byzantines and Ottomans alike.

 Alexandre Le Grand © marekuliasz - Shutterstock.com.jpg

-The most famous conqueror was only 20 years old when he succeeded his father.
-After having quelled a revolt of the cities, Alexander the Great took up the idea of a sacred union against the Persians.
-In May 334 BC, an army of 45,000 Macedonians, Greeks and Barbarians landed in present-day Turkey.
-The troops of the Persian Emperor Darius III were quickly routed.
-Alexander went down to Egypt, where he was made pharaoh and founded Alexandria (331 BC).
-He then heads to the heart of the Empire, captures Babylon and Persepolis, and in the summer of 330 BC, succeeds Darius III, who has just been killed.
+The most famous of all conquerors was just 20 years old when he succeeded his father.
+After putting down a city revolt, Alexander the Great took up the idea of a sacred union against the Persians.
+In May 334 BC, an army of 45,000 Macedonians, Greeks and Barbarians landed in what is now Turkey.
+The troops of the Persian emperor Darius III were quickly routed.
+Alexander descended to Egypt, where he was made pharaoh and founded Alexandria (331 BC).
+He then moved on to the heart of the Empire, capturing Babylon and Persepolis, before succeeding Darius III, who had just been killed, in the summer of 330 BC.
 The young Macedonian set off for India.
-The Punjab valley and then the Indus valley are taken.
-Alexander will go no further.
-In the spring of 325 B.C., faced with the grumbling of his soldiers, he returns to his capital, Babylon.
-There, surrounded by his wife Roxanne, mistresses and lovers, he is caught up in a storm of rivalries, jealousies and revolts.
+The Punjab and Indus valleys were taken.
+Alexander went no further.
+In the spring of 325 BC, faced with the grumbling of his soldiers, he returned to his capital, Babylon.
+There, surrounded by his wife Roxanne, mistresses and lovers, he was caught up in a whirlwind of rivalries, jealousies and revolts.
 He died, probably poisoned, on June 11, 323 BC.
-His empire immediately broke up.
-But his generals, the Diadochs, created Hellenistic dynasties, three of which lasted until the arrival of Rome.
-In Egypt, Ptolemy founded the kingdom of the Lagides, which died out with the death of Cleopatra (30 BC) and where Alexandria replaced Athens as the cultural capital of the Greek world.
+His empire immediately fell apart.
+But his generals, the Diadochi, created Hellenistic dynasties, three of which lasted until the arrival of Rome.
+In Egypt, Ptolemy founded the Lagid kingdom, which came to an end with the death of Cleopatra (30 BC), with Alexandria replacing Athens as the cultural capital of the Greek world.
 In the Middle East, Seleucos erected the immense Seleucid Empire.
-Greece itself was long disputed before the Antigonid dynasty came to power in the 3rd century BC.
-While the Macedonian cities of Pella and Thessaloniki emerge as political centres, Sparta and Athens resist
+Greece itself was disputed for a long time before the Antigonid dynasty established itself in the 3rd century BC.
+While the Macedonian cities of Pella and Thessalonica emerged as political centers, Sparta and Athens resisted.

 215-148 av.
 J.-C.

-It was on the pretext of "liberating the Greeks" that Rome unleashed the wars of Macedonia (215-148 B.C.).
-For almost 80 years, four conflicts opposed the Romans to the Antigonids.
-The latter enjoyed the support of Carthage and the Seleucid Empire before finding themselves isolated.
-As for Rome, at the beginning, it is only a small power.
-But it is fascinated by Greek culture and will embark on the conquest of cities.
-The latter sometimes rally to one side, sometimes to the other.
-However, the Greeks are increasingly leaning towards Rome.
-The Republic of Lazio became their first economic partner and, above all, it proved its love of Hellenism by adopting the gods of Olympus.
-Thus, during the Fourth Macedonian War (150-148 B.C.), the cities refused to rise up against the Romans, causing the end of the Kingdom of Macedonia.
+Under the pretext of "liberating the Greeks", Rome launched the Macedonian Wars (215-148 BC).
+For almost 80 years, four conflicts pitted the Romans against the Antigonids.
+The latter enjoyed the support of Carthage and the Seleucid Empire, before finding themselves isolated.
+As for Rome, at the outset it was only a small power.
+But it was fascinated by Greek culture and set about conquering the cities.
+The latter sometimes rallied to one side, sometimes to the other.
+The Greeks, however, leaned more and more towards Rome.
+The Republic of Latium had become their leading economic partner and, above all, had proved its love of Hellenism by adopting the gods of Olympus.
+Thus, during the Fourth Macedonian War (150-148 BC), the cities refused to rise up against the Romans, bringing about the end of the Macedonian kingdom.
 In 146 B.C., present-day Greece was attached to Rome as a province of Macedonia.

 IIe siècle av.
 J.-C.- IVe siècle apr.
 J.-C.